GAO report tells DOT to protect consumers better

 - DOT lacks quantifiable performance measures related to conducting inspections of airlines at airlines’ headquarters and at airports.

 The Travelers United analysis of this GAO report continues.
 Our overview focuses on DOT efforts at educating passengers about their rights.
-DOT must take positive steps.
+DOT, under the leadership of Secretary Buttigieg, must take positive steps.

 Charlie Leocha is the President of Travelers United.
 He has been working in Washington, DC, for the past 11 years with Congress, the Department of Transportation and industry stakeholders on travel issues.
 He was the first consumer representative to the Advisory Committee for Aviation Consumer Protections appointed by the Secretary of Transportation from 2012 through 2018.